bixbydevelopers/capsule-sample-shirt/README.md

 Add 2 Medium Polo Shirts to my order
 ```

 Example 2.
-Continue on an order and add one two more items
+Continue on an order and add two more items

 ```
 Add 1 small polo and 2 small collar dress shirts to my cart